 The new neighborhood to which my son and his family have moved is still well within Lancaster, on the south side of U.S. Rt.
 30, which crosses Lancaster on its north.
 None of the old attractions and conveniences is within walking distance, but their new elementary school is.
 It’s in Mannheim Township, but the family mailing address still has them in Lancaster.
 In terms of its demographics and especially in its academics, the new school, Schaeffer, looks a bit like Level Creek in Suwanee and the schools in my area except Brookfield.
 Great Schools gives it an overall rating of 8 and what looks to me like an overly generous 9 in academics.
 Ethnically, it’s 70% White, 15% Hispanic, 5% Asian, and 4% Black.
 Economically, it seems to fall about midway between those other schools and Brookfield with 26% of the children coming from low-income families.

 Finally, on the subject of family and school in a country with changing demographics, there’s the case of my niece and her husband who live in the rapidly gentrifying neighborhood of Petworth, in Northwest Washington, DC, not far from Howard University.
 As millennial DINKs (double income, no kids), they are prime examples of the gentrifiers.
 If they had children and they attended public schools, it would be at Barnard Elementary, I believe.
 It appears to me that Great Schools and the preponderance of parents reviewing the school rate it relatively highly because their expectations are relatively low.
 Only 42% of the students test as proficient in English and 34% in math, but both numbers are well above the average for Washington, DC, so Great Schools gives it a 7 in academics and a 7 overall.
-My niece’s husband attended the tawniest private school in Raleigh throughout his school career, and my niece attended the highly competitive Governor’s School of Math and Science in Winston-Salem for high school.
+My niece’s husband attended the tawniest private school in Raleigh throughout his school career, and my niece attended the highly competitive North Carolina School of Science and Mathematics in Durham for high school.
 My guess is that if they ever have children and they stay put, they will not be sending those children to Barnard.
 It looks like these two are typical of the new gentry of Petworth, because Great Schools tells us that 100% of the students at Barnard come from low-income families.
 They can’t be the ones buying the houses in Petworth these days considering what they cost.
 Fifty-two percent of Barnard’s students are Black, 46% Hispanic, and only 1% are White.
 Asians are less than 1%.

 Immigration and Education